projectatomic/atomic-enterprise-training/eap-beta3.md

   * Should be the externally accessible ip associated with the instance
   * openshift_public_ip will override

 To override the the defaults, you can set the variables in your inventory.
 For example, if using AWS and managing dns externally, you can override the host public hostname as follows:

     [masters]
     ec2-52-6-179-239.compute-1.amazonaws.com openshift_public_hostname=ae-master.public.example.com

-**Running ansible:**
+Running ansible:

-    ansible ~/openshift-ansible/playbooks/byo/config.yml
+    ansible-playbook ~/openshift-ansible/playbooks/byo/config.yml

 ## Automated AWS Install With Ansible

-**Requirements:**
+### Requirements:
 - ansible-1.8.x
 - python-boto

-**Assumptions Made:**
+### Assumptions Made:

+[//]: # (TODO: openshift security groups??)

 - The user's ec2 credentials have the following permissions:
   - Create instances
   - Create EBS volumes